j23414/genotype_plot/ReproduceAttempt.md

     All variants processed
     Error in x@gt[i, j, drop = FALSE] : invalid subscript type 'list'

 Some kind of error, maybe some auto conversion of a data type.
+Maybe a matrix is converted to list?
+Might be due to input file formatting.

-List of generated files
+List of generated files so far:

     # Input
     -rw-r--r--  1 jenchang  staff   9.4M Nov 17 20:00 input.vcf.gz